-Scheme Setting Description Crypt crypt- password- storage- encryption- algorithm Specifies the crypt algorithm to use to encrypt new passwords.
-The following values are supported: unix The password is encrypted with the weak Unix crypt algorithm.
-This is the default setting. md5 The password is encrypted with the BSD MD5 algorithm and has a \$1\$ prefix. sha256 The password is encrypted with the SHA256 algorithm and has a \$5\$ prefix. sha512 The password is encrypted with the SHA512 algorithm and has a \$6\$ prefix.
-PBKDF2- PBKDF2- HMAC-SHA256 pbkdf2- iterations The number of algorithm iterations.
+Scheme Setting Description sha256 The password is encrypted with the SHA256 algorithm and has a \$5\$ prefix. sha512 The password is encrypted with the SHA512 algorithm and has a \$6\$ prefix.
+PBKDF2 PBKDF2- HMAC-SHA256 pbkdf2-iterations The number of algorithm iterations.
+NIST recommends at least 1000.
 The default is 10000.
-PBKDF2- HMAC-SHA512 rehash- policy Whether the server should rehash passwords after the cost has been changed.
-SCRAM SCRAM-SHA- 256 SCRAM-SHA- 512 scram- iterations The number of algorithm iterations.
+PBKDF2- HMAC-SHA512 rehash-policy Whether the server should rehash passwords after the cost has been changed.
+SCRAM SCRAM- SHA-256 SCRAM- SHA-512 scram-iterations The number of algorithm iterations.
 The default is 10000.

-You change the default password policy storage scheme for users by changing the applicable password policy:
+You change the default password policy storage scheme for users by changing the applicable password policy, as shown in the following example:

 '''

 $ dsconfig \

 set-password-policy-prop \

 --hostname localhost \

 --port 4444 \

-'''

-'''

 --bindDN uid=admin \

 --bindPassword password \

 --policy-name "Default Password Policy" \

 --set default-password-storage-scheme:PBKDF2-HMAC-SHA512 \

---usePkcs12TrustStore /path/to/opendj/config/keystore \
+--usePkcs12TrustStore /path/to/opendj/config/keystore.pin \

---trustStorePassword:file /path/to/opendj/config/keystore.pin \
+--trustStorePasswordFile /path/to/opendj/config/keystore.pin \

 --no-prompt

 '''

 Notice that the change in default password storage scheme does not cause the DS server to update any stored password values.
-By default, the server only stores a password with the new storage scheme the next time the password is changed.
+By default, the server only stores a password with the new storage scheme the next time that the password is changed.